Tux Paint

 allowscreensaver=yes

 By default, Tux Paint prevents your system's screensaver from starting up.
 You can override this by using the "allowscreensaver" option.
-Note: This requires version 1.2.12 or higher of the SDL library.
 (You can also do this by setting the "SDL_VIDEO_ALLOW_SCREENSAVER" environment variable on your system to "1".)

 Note: If used in a system-wide configuration file, may be overridden by the user's configuration file using "allowscreensaver=no" or "disablescreensaver=yes".
 In both cases, may be overridden by the command-line option "--disablescreensaver".